aimagelab/perceive-transform-and-act/README.md

 **Perceive, Transform, and Act: Multi-Modal Attention Networks for Vision-and-Language Navigation**<br>
 __***Federico Landi***__, Lorenzo Baraldi, Marcella Cornia, Massimiliano Corsini, Rita Cucchiara<br>

-Our repository is based on the [Matterport3D simulator](https://github.com/peteanderson80/Matterport3DSimulator), which was originally proposed with the Room-to-Roon dataset.
+Our repository is based on the [Matterport3D simulator](https://github.com/peteanderson80/Matterport3DSimulator), which was originally proposed with the Room-to-Room dataset.

 ## Installation